techy-project/techy-project.github.io/pages/yequox/handbook.md

 ls /usr/lib/grub
 ```
 ##### Create and remove unused things
 Oh no!
 There are unused things!
-So we originally used to be ManuaLive and based on Arch, but we switched to Fedora and chose Yequox.
+So we originally used to be ManuaLive and based on Arch, but we switched to Ubuntu and chose Yequox.
 To remove unused things, use:
 ```
 rm -rf arch/